Kishorgavhane/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

 **why**
 > Because containers are ephemeral.
 Data stored inside container filesystem → Deleted when container removed.

+## 🚨 The Problem

+Containers are ephemeral.
+When a container is removed, its internal data is lost.

+I tested this by:
+- Running a MySQL container
+- Creating a table and inserting data
+- Removing the container
+- Running a new one

+Result: Data was gone.

+Reason: Data stored inside container filesystem is deleted with the container.

+---

 ### TASK 2 – Named Volumes (Permanent Data)

 **Step 1 – Create Volume**